Diversity, Equity and Inclusion

 Kym Ward Gaffney

-VP of Leadership, Learning
+VP of Leadership, Learning and Inclusion

 The World School Difference: Global Perspectives on DEI

 As a world school with campuses on six continents, diversity is a defining feature of Avenues.
 Our conversations around DEI happen on a global scale between students, faculty and leadership across our campuses.
-By taking a global perspective as diversity practitioners, we challenge ourselves to transcend the limits of our local viewpoints–a process that often takes us well outside our comfort zones, but ultimately allows us to expand our capacity for empathy.
+By taking a global perspective in our capacity as diversity practitioners, we challenge ourselves to transcend the limits of our local viewpoints–a process that often takes us well outside our comfort zones, but ultimately allows us to expand our capacity for empathy.
 At the same time, we respect and appreciate the distinct local characters of each of our campuses, rooted as they are in their own unique communities.
 Our approach to DEI is, therefore, at once local and global–an approach which promotes the self-awareness and individual growth of all members of our community.

 Community Engagement and DEI